perama-v/eth_getAddressAppearances/README.md

 See the WIP draft specification here [EIP-XXXX.md](EIP-XXXX.md).
 This is not a formal proposal, if a proposal is made (as an EIP, a note will be left here including a link to the actual proposal).
+## TL;DR

+New archive node endpoint

+eth_getAddressAppearances(my_wallet) that returns
+- transaction x in block p
+- transaction y in block q
+- transaction z in block r

+Then those transactions can be traced to get everything that transaction did to/from your wallet, not just the subset of things that appear in transfers/events.

+The endpoint could usher in a renaissance of apps that don't need infrastructure providers, just either:
+- Your archive node
+- Your portal node (a sharded archive node, in R&D/WIP/alpha)

 ## Specification

 See the [eth_getAddressAppearances JSON-RPC method](EIP-XXXX.md) specification.